Diarrhoea, Diarrhea, Dehydration and Oral Rehydration - Rehydration Project home

 How is ORT administered?

-ORT is best administered with the use of a pre-packed formula called Oral Rehydration Salts (ORS) available in a sachet to make a liter of solution.
+You can also use a pre-packed formula called Oral Rehydration Salts (ORS) available in a sachet to make a liter of solution.

 Reduced osmolarity ORS